 That’s pretty much it, except also you can hit birds out of the sky for bonus points, and hit bunches of bananas that are chucked from the crowd to earn back strikes.
 And then after a while strange and literally, genuinely, involuntarily-yelp-in-delight-on-the-bus hilarious things start to happen.
 I don’t want to spoil the surprise.
 It’s free.
 Get it now.

-Tags: Berzerk Ball, Berzerk Studio, Coin Drop, Coin Push Pro, Death Rally, Fullfat Games, Hard Lines, iOS, iPad, iphone, ipod touch, Magnetic Billiards, mobile games, Pickford Bros., Poppy, Quiz Climber, Relentless, Remedy, Spilt Milk Studios, X-Baseball
+Tags: Berzerk Ball, Berzerk Studio, Coin Drop, Coin Push Pro, Death Rally, Fullfat Games, game title, Hard Lines, iOS, iPad, iphone, ipod touch, Magnetic Billiards, mobile games, Pickford Bros., Poppy, Quiz Climber, Relentless, Remedy, Spilt Milk Studios, X-Baseball